Thursday, March 15, 2018

 The Case of P.P.
 Jamis

 The Case of P.P.
-Jamis gives some impression on being sane in insanity places.
+Jamis gives some impression of being sane in insane places.
 Mr. P.P.
-Jamis committed a minor offence in 1958 and he was sent to Mental Hospital Angoda , Sri Lanka for an evaluation.
+Jamis committed a minor offense in 1958, and he was sent to Mental Hospital Angoda, Sri Lanka, for an evaluation.
 His life changed unexpectedly.
-Jamis had to spend 50 years in the Mental Hospital and spent his entire youth inside a cubicle.
-After the interventions by the activists he was released on bail in 2008.
+Jamis had to spend 50 years in the mental hospital and spent his entire youth inside a cubicle.
+After the interventions by the activists, he was released on bail in 2008.

 The Sane Society and the Mentally Ill

-The Psychologist Eric Fromm proposed that, not just individuals, but entire societies “may be lacking in sanity”.
+The psychologist Erich Fromm proposed that not just individuals but entire societies “may be lacking in sanity.”
 Eric Fromm further says that “yet many psychiatrists and psychologists refuse to entertain the idea that society as a whole may be lacking in sanity.
-They hold that the problem of mental health in a society is only that of the number of ”unadjusted’ individuals, and not of a possible unadjustment of the culture itself.
+They hold that the problem of mental health in a society is only that of the number of ”unadjusted’ individuals and not of a possible un-adjustment of the culture itself.

 No comments: